Adel/playground-WH1EdsPZ/markdowns/01_basics/01_fromScratch.md

 "techio" == "techio"
 ```

-## Haskell is statically typed
+## Haskell is statically and strongly typed
 ```haskell
 10 == True -- will result in an error
 ```

-Notice that comments starts with "--"
+* Notice that comments starts with "--"

 ## Try it